cosmastech/cosmastech.github.io/_posts/2023-11-26-what-i-learned-this-month.md

 title: "What I have been working on in November 2023"
 date: 2023-11-26
 tags: open-source, Golang, python
-description: How to make use of the new WithoutRelations attribute on jobs and events.
+description: How I'm learning Golang and Python by contributing to open-source projects.
 ---

 ## A bit about my background